-The advisor, as the Examination Committee Chairperson, administers any written exam and chairs the oral defense, and exam if applicable.
+The advisor will chair the doctoral committee and administer/chair any additional written/oral exam if applicable.
 No component of the qualifying exam is open to the public.

 The Doctoral Committee should strive to achieve consensus concerning the student's performance and quality of work.
 In the case of dissenting votes, a majority vote in favor is needed for a successful completion of the Exam.
 The Qualifying Exam may result in one of the following actions for a student: